Meet our Physiotherapists

 Joe has previous experience working as a Strength & Conditioning coach in Australia, as well as perfoming at the elite level of sport having represented Great Britain in swimming at the world youth games - finishing 8th overall.

 Joe now combines his role at our Cardiff clinic, with his primary role as First Team Physiotherapist at Guiness Pro14 team the Cardiff Blues.

 Jo graduated from the University of Wales College of Medicine in 2004, with a BSc Honours degree in Physiotherapy.
 Throughout her career she has worked in the NHS in all areas of Physiotherapy, including musculoskeletal outpatients.

 Jo has since specialised in Paediatrics in the NHS, working with and treating a wide cross section of children age 0-19 with a wide variety of disability or illness including neuro-disability, multi-pathology and complex needs.
 Jo treats children with various conditions, including musculoskeletal, orthopaedics and neuro-disabilities.

 Jo’s journey with Pilates started with independent practice, finding it especially useful post running injuries, during and post pregnancy.
-Jo completed her APPI Pilates training in 2018 and looks forward to building the Pilates service at Health & Sports Physiotherapy.
+Jo completed her APPI Pilates training in 2018 and is the lead of the Pilates service at Health & Sports Physiotherapy.

 Based at our Cardiff office, Lynne is the practice manager for our network of clinics ensuring the highest level of customer care and service.
 Lynne joined the team at Health & Sports Physiotherapy in 2010, bringing a wealth of experience in accounts and business administration.